blakedietz/blakedietz.me/content/posts/dactyl-manuform-buildguide/index.md

 ## Dactyl manuform 4 x 5 build guide

 The dactyl manuform is an open source ergonomic split keyboard.
+This board is a mixture of two other open source split ergonomic keyboards: namely the [dactyl][gh-dactyl] and the [manuform][gh-manuform].
+Thus you can see where it gets its name from.

 ⚠️⚠️WORK IN PROGRESS⚠️⚠️